gogs/docs/en-US/intro/troubleshooting.md

 That's because you change the location of Gogs server after a while and the old path was hard coded into `~/.ssh/authorized_keys` file.

+#### fatal: 'XX/XX.git' does not appear to be a git repository

+There was already same key in the `authorized_keys` file, delete the old one and keep the one that was added by Gogs only.

 #### `repo.NewRepoContext(fail to set git user.email):`

 It happens when Windows users install Git Bash without enabling the `cmd` option, please reinstall and enable it.